Categories

 proof of concept

 Although josh and I haven’t been able to get together and work on the actual creation of this project yet, we have met up to share many ideas about where we are taking it and both feel like we are making progress.
-This is a proof of concept video that I contains videos taken while exploring the hills in Ireland, poems by josh and music I have been working on for a different project.
+This is a proof of concept that contains videos taken while exploring the hills in Ireland, poems by josh and music I have been working on for a different project.
 I don’t think the final video will look anything like this but for the purpose of getting feedback from my peers at the crit it should hold some value.